Visa’s Engagement in the Political Process

 - The extent to which the potential contributee shares Visa’s legislative priorities.

-We note that we do not regularly sponsor advertisements that qualify as “independent expenditures” or “electioneering communications” under United States federal campaign finance laws.
-However, in the event we do make such contributions, they must be approved in advance by the Nominating and Corporate Governance Committee and disclosed in our annual contributions report.
+We note that we do not regularly sponsor advertisements that qualify as “independent expenditures” or “electioneering communications” under the U.S. federal campaign finance laws, or make contributions to individual political candidates abroad.
+However, in the event we do make such contributions, they must be approved in advance by the Nominating and Corporate Governance Committee (as well as our Legal Department), and disclosed in our Annual Contributions Report.

-In the United States, Visa also sponsors a federal Political Action Committee (PAC) pursuant to the Federal Election Campaign Act, as amended, and the regulations promulgated by the Federal Election Commission.
+In the United States, we also sponsor a federal Political Action Committee (PAC) pursuant to the Federal Election Campaign Act, as amended, and the regulations promulgated by the Federal Election Commission.
 The Visa PAC enables Visa employees to voluntarily pool their financial resources to support federal, state and local political candidates and organizations.
 Visa PAC contributions and expenditures are publicly disclosed on government-agency websites, including the Federal Election Commission’s website (www.fec.gov).
-In addition to disclosure of Visa PAC contributions on government websites, interested parties may monitor our federal PAC contributions through the websites of the Center for Public Integrity and the Center for Responsive Politics below.
+In addition to disclosure of Visa PAC contributions on government websites, interested parties may monitor our federal PAC contributions through the websites of the Center for Public Integrity and the Center for Responsive Politics below:

 The Visa PAC is governed by its board of directors, which appoints the officers of the PAC and supervises and directs the PAC’s administration, solicitation campaigns, contributions, and compliance with applicable law and the PAC Bylaws.
 Recipients of Visa PAC contributions are selected based upon the same criteria referenced under Political Contributions and Related Activity Disclosure above, and any other factors the PAC’s board may develop.
 Visa may not reimburse any person for a contribution to the PAC.